E.T. the Extra-Terrestrial in video games: E.T. Phone Home! (Atari, 1983)

 E.T.
 Phone Home! was released by Atari, Inc. for the Atari 8-bit computers in 1983.
 The graphics were designed by British game designer and artist, John O'Neill.
 The game revolves around Elliott, who must search the neighborhood for pieces that E.T. wants to use to build his transmitter.
 Depending on the level, players might or might not need all the pieces to complete the game.
 It's also possible to communicate "telepathically" with E.T. to get a reminder of which pieces he is looking for.

 As Elliott looks for the pieces, he is pursued by a number of men who are trying to stop him from completing his task.
 Once Elliott gets enough of the pieces, E.T. says his famous line "E.T.
 Phone Home".
 From there, players control E.T. trying to find his way back to the landing site in the forest.
 The game ends with E.T. returning to his spaceship before ascending into outer space.

+Reception

+"Why have an E.T. game?", wondered Creative Computing. criticizing it as a simplistic "disappointment for anyone old enough to be reading this review".
+The magazine said that "nine different difficulty levels lengthen the duration of the game rather than add to the excitement of it.
+The graphics are crude and the game does not have much staying power".